 - If you sell homegrown spices, you can share a ton of recipes, perfect for different occasions and seasons.

 You get the idea!

-And if you make something really special that makes our home planet a better place, say, something upcycled (like Mariclaro, The Green Glass Company, BaYou with Love, or Patagonia’s Worn WearⓇ), make sure to tell your story and increase awareness.
+And if you make something really special that makes our home planet a better place, say, something upcycled (like Mariclaro, BaYou with Love, or Patagonia’s Worn WearⓇ), make sure to tell your story and raise awareness.
 Here is something to inspire you:

 - BaYou with Love: Conscious Sourcing & Sustainable Production